Last Updated on Nov 7, 2024 by Aishika Banerjee

 What Are ETFs?

-Exchange Traded Funds (ETFs) are investment funds that are traded on stock exchanges, similar to stocks.
+The ETF full form is Exchange Traded Funds.
+ETFs are investment funds that are traded on stock exchanges, similar to stocks.
 ETFs pool money from investors to buy a diversified portfolio of assets, including stocks, bonds, or commodities.
 They are designed to track the performance of a specific index, such as the Nifty 50, providing you with an opportunity to invest in a broad market segment through a single fund.
 ETFs are gaining popularity among Indian investors due to their low expense ratios, liquidity, and potential for diversification.

 When you invest in an ETF, you essentially own a share of the fund’s portfolio.
 This structure allows you to gain exposure to a wide range of assets without having to buy each one individually.
 For example, a Nifty 50 ETF will replicate the performance of the Nifty 50 index, which comprises 50 of the largest and most liquid companies listed on the National Stock Exchange (NSE) of India.